zcash/zips/draft-issuance.md

 Meaning after a period of 4 years around half of `ZSF_BALANCE` will be paid out as block subsidies, thus satisfying **R4**.

+The largest possible amount in the ZSF is MAX_MONEY, in the theoretically possible case that all issued funds are deposited back into the ZSF.
+If this happened, the largest interim sum in the block subsidy calculation would be MAX_MONEY * 4126 + 10000000000.

+This uses 62.91 bits, which is just under the 63 bit limit for signed 64-bit integer amount types.

+The numerator could be brought closer to the limit by using a larger denominator, but the difference in the amount issued would be very small.
+So we chose a power-of-10 denominator for simplicity.

 TODO for ZIP owners: How many ZEC per day?

 ## `DEPLOYMENT_BLOCK_HEIGHT`